"TITTER YE NOT"

 As the English monarchy becomes little more than a tourism-driven cliché, the identity of England begins to fade.
 The strong financial position and large population of England are quite attractive, making it a prime choice for a United States looking to extend its foothold onto another continent at the end of the 21st Century.

-the close cooperation between Franklin D. Roosevelt and Winston Churchill during World War II, and more recently continued during the premierships of Margaret Thatcher, Tony Blair, David Cameron and Teresa May.
+England has sometimes been called the 51st state due to the "special relationship" between the two countries, particularly since the close cooperation between Franklin D. Roosevelt and Winston Churchill during World War II, and more recently continued during the premierships of Margaret Thatcher, Tony Blair, David Cameron, Teresa May and Boris Johnson.

-In a December the 29th 2011, a column in The Times, David Aaronovitch said in jest that England should consider joining the United States, as the English population cannot accept union with Europe and the England would inevitably decline on its own.
+In a December the 29th 2011, a column in The Times, David Aaronovitch said in jest that England should consider joining the United States, as the English population cannot accept union with Europe and England would inevitably decline on its own.
 He also made an alternative case that England, Scotland, Wales should be three separate states, with Northern Ireland joining the Republic of Ireland and becoming an all-Ireland state.

 Is England really "poorer than much-maligned Kansas and Alabama"?
-Er, not
+Er,

-quite.
+not quite.

 England just loves confirming the worst about itself.
 Our tabloids thrive on